Skip to content

 Some companies let you buy access to their lounge directly.

 Aspire Lounges – they operate lots of lounges in the UK and Europe.
-You can check prices and buy access through their website.
+You can check prices and buy access to lounges directly through their website.

-Number 1 Lounges – one of the most popular lounges at London Gatwick, with lounges at London Heathrow and Birmingham airports too.
-You can buy access through their website.
+Number 1 Lounges – this is one of the most popular lounges at London Gatwick, with lounges at London Heathrow and Birmingham airports too.
+You can buy access to their lounges through their website.

 Most airports will have a section on their website which covers premium services such as fast-track security, priority parking and airport lounge access.

-Edinburgh Airport – you can book the Plaza Premium Lounge or Aspire lounge via their website
+Edinburgh Airport – you can book the Plaza Premium Lounge or Aspire lounge at Edinburgh via the airport website

 Gatwick Airport – there are 6 lounges you book via the airport site including the Clubrooms